Be Smart, Go Local.

 The AirQ devices use Wi-Fi to communicate with your network and integrate with Home Assistant quite well via the official integration.
 The integration uses local polling, which means AirQ devices communicate with HA completely locally.
 If you are looking for a top-tier air quality monitor and have the money to spare, then AirQ Pro is for you.

-The reason AirQ Pro gets second place is because the device is very expensive, although you could look into the Basic and Light versions if you do not need so many sensors in one device.
+The reason AirQ Pro gets third place is because the device is very expensive, although you could look into the Basic and Light versions if you do not need so many sensors in one device.

 Best Carbon Dioxide (CO2) Sensors